-But when you take your Power of Attorney to the hospital to give consent for your ailing parent to have an operation, suddenly you are told that you are not able to using a Power of Attorney!
+But when you take your Power of Attorney to the hospital to give consent for your ailing parent to have an operation, suddenly you are told that you are not able to use a Power of Attorney!
 You may then be asked if you have been named in a Representation Agreement for health care decisions.
 Representation Agreements are relatively (by legal standards at least) new planning documents that were created under BC law to fill the gap for the substitute medical decision-making created by the limitations of the Power of Attorney.
 Similar to the Power of Attorney, we have a donor who appoints a representative in the Representation Agreement to be her or his decision-maker for minor and major health care matters in the event that the donor is incapable of making those decisions due to poor physical or mental health.

 All stakeholders in the health care system in British Columbia are bound to honor the medical decisions made by a Representative, and I am sure that the hospital administrators breathe a sigh of relief when a family member presents a properly prepared and duly signed Representation Agreement.
 From that point forward, the hospital staff and doctors are required to deal only with the named Representative and therefore do not have to waste valuable time trying to obtain an agreement from several family members as to whether a certain medical procedure should be undergone by the donor or not.
 Sometimes such decisions need to be made on an urgent basis and time will be of the essence for a quick but authoritative decision!